Levani Botia: Career

-In February 2014, he joined Pro D2 rugby side, La Rochelle.
+In February 2014, he joined French Pro D2 rugby side, La Rochelle.

 Fiji national team (15s)

-He made his International debut for the Fiji 15's team against Portugal during the 2013 end-of-year rugby union internationals and he also scored a try on debut.
+He made his International debut for the Fiji against Portugal and scored a try on debut.
 He then played again for Fiji a week later against the Barbarians, a centennial match for Fiji to celebrate 100 years of rugby in Fiji.

-He then joined the team a year later when they played France starting at inside centre.
+He then joined the team a year later when they played France, starting at inside centre.

 In June 2015, he was included in the Fiji team to play in the 2015 World Rugby Pacific Nations Cup.
-He set up one of the tries of the year when he regathered a kick and set off on one of his trademark runs and then bumped off 2 Tongan players to set up a try for Henry Seniloli.
+He set up one of the tries of the year when he regathered a kick and set off on one of his trademark runs and then bumped off two Tongan players to set up a try for Henry Seniloli.

 He was included in the final 31-member squad to the 2015 Rugby World Cup.

-Trademark

-Botia is known for his trademark runs and strong tackles and tackle busts.